 RUSH Caring for Caregivers (C4C)

-RUSH Caring for Caregivers is a program that has been proven to have positive health-related outcomes for both adults age 60 and older as well as for their care partners.
-Funded by the RRF Foundation for Aging, C4C uses an evidence-based framework to improve care for older adults and caregivers through education, resources and support.
+RUSH Caring for Caregivers is a program that has been proven to have positive health-related outcomes for both adults aged 60 and older and their care partners.
+Funded by The John A. Hartford Foundation, with initial funding through RRF Foundation for Aging, C4C uses an evidence-based framework to improve care for older adults and caregivers through education, resources and support.
 C4C focuses on what matters to the caregiver by assisting in developing a plan for the caregiver’s physical and emotional health and well-being while incorporating the care needs and preferences of the older adult.
 These services may be delivered in person, by telephone or via video conferencing.
 C4C does not charge for the initial meeting and other sessions are covered by most insurances.

 Caregiver Challenges

-A caregiver is a person who regularly looks after a loved one who requires intensive, tailored and unique physical, emotional, nutritional and social assistance.
+A caregiver of an older adult is a person who regularly looks after someone who requires intensive, tailored and unique physical, emotional, nutritional and/or social assistance.
 One in five full-time employees care for a family member or friend who has a serious illness, developmental disorder or disability.

-A caregiver tends to spend time with their loved one, monitors their medication and physical needs, provides meals, socialization and other daily living needs.
-All across the world, regardless of language, culture, or nation, taking care of a loved one has become a more frequent experience.
+A caregiver may, monitor their care recipient’s medication and physical needs, provide meals, assist with bathing and dressing, or simply spend time with the person.
+All across the world, regardless of language, culture, or nation, taking care of close friend or family member has become a more frequent experience.
 According to the National Alliance for Caregiving, there are 55 million caregivers in the United States alone, or nearly 21% of the total population.

-A significant amount of research demonstrates that caregivers for a loved one experience difficulties with their own emotional, mental, and physical health.
-The decision to give up something in order to love and care for one’s child, spouse, or parent can create a complicated way of life that is extremely difficult.
-Compared to non-caregivers, caregivers experience higher levels of stress and caregivers with chronic stress may be at greater risk of cognitive decline.
+A significant amount of research demonstrates that caregivers experience difficulties with their own emotional, mental, and physical health as a result of the care they provide.
+The decision to give up something in order to care for an older adult can create a complicated way of life that can be extremely difficult.
+Compared to non-caregivers, caregivers experience higher levels of stress, and caregivers with chronic stress may be at greater risk of cognitive decline and other physical and mental health problems.
 This occurs because there is so much to do for the person being cared for each day that self-care for the caregiver is frequently neglected, delayed, or given lower priority.
+We need to recognize that caregivers have their own needs that must be attended to for both the caregiver and the care recipient to thrive.

 Our Mission

-The mission of RUSH Caring for Caregivers is to support family members or friends who are caring for adults 60 and older by offering services that aim to reduce caregiver stress, prevent caregiver burnout, and assisting caregivers in finding a balance between the needs of their loved ones and their own needs.
+The mission of RUSH Caring for Caregivers is to support family members or friends who are caring for adults 60 and older by offering services that focus on reducing caregiver stress, preventing caregiver burnout, and assisting caregivers with balancing between the needs of their care recipient with their own needs.

-We recognize that although caregivers are people who also have need support, they are often overlooked.
+We recognize that although caregivers are people who need support, they are often overlooked.
 People who provide care for others can, and should, request further assistance.
-It is important to normalize the ability to transfer care and never to see it as a sign of failure or frailty on the side of the caregiver.
-According to studies, caregivers must schedule vacations, days off, and weeks off from their caregiving duties.
-Caring for Caregivers helps Caregivers find the assistance that they require by creating a care plan based on What Matters to both the caregiver and the care recipient.
+It is important to understand the path of the care recipient’s illness and that incorporating additional assistance is typically needed at some point.
+According to studies, caregivers function best when they build in support with their caregiving duties.
+Caring for Caregivers helps caregivers find the assistance that they need by creating a care plan based on What Matters to both the caregiver and the care recipient, and expanding the care team to include those people and services that work best for everyone involved.

 How It Works